Ida Bailey Allen: first TV cooking show

 In 1942 her daughter Ruth graduated with an honors degree in English, reminiscent of Ida’s original dream in the H. S. Britomart Society to major in English.

 In 1948, besides music, Ida said her favorite past times were gardening and hat designing.
-Here is where we tip our hat to you with a list of 50 of Ida Bailey Allen’s 54+ cookbooks and cooking booklets.
-When we find the last four or five cookbooks, we’ll add them.
+Here is where we tip our hat to you with a list of 51 of Ida Bailey Allen’s 54+ cookbooks and cooking booklets.
+When we find the last three to five cookbooks, we’ll add them.

 BOOKS